wtd-1/lstar-rocq/README.md

 # Clone and build
 git clone https://github.com/CharlesAverill/lstar-rocq && cd lstar-rocq
-./build.sh # will build lstar-rocq, promote, then build lstar
+make # will build lstar-rocq, extract, then build lstar
 ```

 Optimizations during extraction (such as using OCaml integers) are enabled by